starspace1/starspace1.github.io/journal-week-1.md

   * begin/rescue/in
   * send
   * regular expressions
+  * ERB
+  * WEBrick
+  * constants
+  * including ruby classes in other places
 * Ruby topics I'm struggling with
   * Typing | | and { } are annoying to me because the keys are so far away for my stubby pinky finger
   * Easy ruby things that are suspicious because they aren't like C++